Shaping the MVP APP EXPERIENCE FOR A TRUSTED LENDER

 For the business

 Digital limitations resulted in avoidable support calls and ongoing user frustration.
-The lack of investment in mobile-first tools also contributed to a decline in customer trust.
+Additionally, the lack of investment in mobile-first tools also contributed to a decline in customer trust.

 A heuristic evaluation of the current digital portal found 16 minor problems, 12 moderate problems, and 1 critical problem.